netdata/netdata/collectors/python.d.plugin/varnish/README.md

 This module will monitor [`Varnish Cache`](https://varnish-cache.org/) performance metrics.

-It uses the `varnishstat` command to provide varnish cache statistics.
+It uses the `varnishstat` command to provide Varnish Cache statistics.

 ## Requirements